Special Forces Brigade "Fulger"

 The Special Forces Police Brigade "Fulger" (Brigada de poliție cu destinație specială (BPDS) «Fulger») is a specialized police unit of the General Police Inspectorate.

 It is considered to be one of the most combat-ready units in Moldova.
 It is based in Chișinău.
 It is heavily involved in the fight against crime and terrorism as well as hostage rescue missions.

 History

-It was created by decree of the Government of Moldova on the basis of the Kishinev OPON of the Moldavian Soviet Socialist Republic on 5 December 1991.
+It was created by decree of the Government of Moldova on the basis of the Chișinău OPON of the Moldavian Soviet Socialist Republic on 5 December 1991.
 From 1991 to 1992, the unit took an active part in the Transnistrian conflict, for which it was awarded a battle banner in 1992.